Kenny Hulshof: Court cases

 A 2008 Associated Press investigation found five cases where Hulshof was accused of prosecutorial misconduct, primarily withholding exculpatory evidence.
 At least two cases in which Hulshof served as prosecuting attorney have been overturned on judicial review and one case in which the judge set aside the conviction.

-In the first case Hulshof prosecuted Joshua Kezer for murder.
+In the first case Hulshof prosecuted Joshua Keezer for murder.
 He tried the case without physical evidence, DNA, fingerprints, a murder weapon, or any eyewitnesses.
 Kezer was convicted and sentenced to 60 years in prison.
 Kezer was set free after a Cole County Circuit judge overturned the conviction.
-Hulshof publicly stated that he remained convinced of Kezer's guilt.
+Hulshof publicly stated that he remained convinced of Keezer's guilt.

 The second case, overturned by the Missouri Supreme Court in January, 2013, involved the 1990 murder of a Livingston County woman in her home near Chillicothe.
 Mark Woodworth of Chillicothe, then 16 years old, was convicted in the shooting death of 40-year-old Cathy Robertson as well as the wounding of her husband.
 Hulshof, at the time an assistant Missouri Attorney General, was brought in as a special prosecutor in the original trial.

 On June 4, 2011, Hulshof was questioned regarding evidence in the Woodworth case.
 A special master determined that a series of letters written between the original trial judge and various prosecutors was not offered to Woodworth's defense attorneys.
 The Missouri Supreme Court ruled that there was a violation of the Brady v.
 Maryland evidence rules and overturned the conviction.

+In spite of prosecutorial misconduct, the Missouri Bar did not publicly admonish or punish Hulshof for his conduct.